BUZZARDGTA/GTA-V-Session-Sniffer/docs/TROUBLESHOOTING.md

 ## Scanner is stuck

-When the scanner is stuck at `"Scanning IPs, refreshing display in x seconds ..."`, it typically indicates one of the following situations:
+When the scanner is stuck at `"Scanning IPs, refreshing display in x second ..."`, it typically indicates one of the following situations:

 - You are not currently in an online session with at least one other player.
 - The configuration for the script may not be set up correctly.